Cross-platform software: Testing

 Cross-platform applications need much more integration testing.
 Some web browsers prohibit installation of different versions on the same machine.
 There are several approaches used to target multiple platforms, but all of them result in software that requires substantial manual effort for testing and maintenance.
 Techniques such as full virtualization are sometimes used as a workaround for this problem.

 Tools such as the Page Object Model allow cross-platform tests to be scripted so that one test case covers multiple versions of an app.
 If different versions have similar user interfaces, all can be tested with one test case.

 Traditional applications

 Web applications are becoming increasingly popular but many computer users still use traditional application software which does not rely on a client/web-server architecture.
 The distinction between traditional and web applications is not always clear.
 Features, installation methods and architectures for web and traditional applications overlap and blur the distinction.
 Nevertheless, this simplifying distinction is a common and useful generalization.

 Binary software

 Traditional application software has been distributed as binary files, especially executable files.
-Executables only support platform they were built for—which means that a single cross-platform executable could be very bloated with code that never executes on a particular platform.
+Executables only support the platform they were built for—which means that a single cross-platform executable could be very bloated with code that never executes on a particular platform.
 Instead, generally there is a selection of executables, each built for one platform.